New York Central Hudson: Streamlining

-Unfortunately, none of the NYC Hudson units survive; all were scrapped when the railroad dieselized, all were replaced by EMD E8.
+Withdrawal and scrapping

+When the railroad dieselized, all of the Hudsons were scrapped; none were preserved.
+This was caused by the direct order of then-NYC president Alfred E. Perlman, albeit not completely due to opposing preservation.
+The financial situation of the New York Central was critical when Perlman became the chairman, and the scrap value of all the steam locomotives was enough to bring the railroad back from the brink.
+His decision to scrap the entirety of the NYC's steam fleet (and later those of the Denver & Rio Grande Western's standard gauge) has earned him a reputation as a steam hater and anti-preservationist.
+This was not entirely true however, as he personally donated Mohawk #2933 and 4-4-0 #999 for preservation.

 Two J-1d class Hudsons, numbers 5311 and 5313, were sold to the Toronto, Hamilton and Buffalo Railway in 1948 and were renumbered 501 and 502 respectively.
 Both locomotives were retired and scrapped in 1954 when the TH&B dieselized.
 The tender from the 502 (formerly the 5313) was retained by the TH&B and converted to a steam generator car for use on passenger trains.
 The generator car still survives today and is part of the Steamtown National Historic Site collection.